elexive-com/elexive-calc/resources/CalculatorIntroduction.md

 # CalculatorIntroduction Component

+> **Status**: Implemented
+> **Last Updated**: May 16, 2025
+> **AI Keywords**: onboarding, introduction, education, value model, consulting services, transformation

 ## Overview

-The CalculatorIntroduction component serves as the entry point and educational gateway to the Elexive Calculator application.
+The CalculatorIntroduction component serves as the entry point and educational gateway to the Elexive Solution Builder application.
 It provides a comprehensive introduction to the calculator's purpose, functionality, and business value, helping users understand how the tool can address their specific business transformation challenges through consulting services.

-> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.
+> **Note:** This component adheres to the [Elexive Solution Builder Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

 ## Strategic Purpose